DeiverSuarez/OBAMA/README.md

 ## Example

-To open the OBAMA app, please execute the following in the RStudio console:
+To open the OBAMA app, please execute the following commands in the RStudio console:

 ``` r
 library(OBAMA)